 The City of Mirabel, Québec, modified in 2019 its regulation to prohibit the distribution of printed advertising materials unless the owner or occupant posts a sticker indicating that they accept to receive printed advertising materials (opt-in).
 In Québec, local newspapers are generally distributed by the Corporation with printed advertising materials.
 In addition, the regulation establishes a different system for Canada Post.
 The Corporation sought to have the regulation declared null and void on the main grounds that it infringes the right to freedom of expression guaranteed by the Canadian Charter of Rights and Freedoms and the Québec Charter of Human Rights and Freedoms and the right to information protected by the Québec Charter, and that it is abusive and discriminatory.
 Not having been successful before the Superior Court of Québec, the Corporation appealed this judgement.
-The cities of Montréal and Saint-Jean-sur-Richelieu have also adopted "opt-in" regulations to enter into force in May 2023.
-We are developing distribution alternatives for these jurisdictions while legally challenging these regulations on the grounds of discrimination and freedom of expression.
-Other municipalities could also adopt similar regulations.
-The Corporation intends to challenge any regulations in that regard that would be adopted elsewhere.
-Should the Corporation fail to get such changes to regulations declared null and void, it could have an impact on our business model and, consequently, our net earnings.
+Being unsuccessful before the Court of Appeal, the Corporation filed a motion of permission to appeal before the Supreme Court of Canada.
+The cities of Montréal and Saint-Jean-sur-Richelieu have also adopted "opt-in" regulations which came into force in May 2023.
+In the meantime, the Corporation has developed an alternative product called raddarTM which has been deployed initially in Montreal and Saint-Jean-sur-Richelieu and is gradually being deployed in the rest of the Province of Québec and in other parts of Canada.